-1) Approve an additional capital budget of £58k so that the work for the

-- 2) Approve an increase to the DFG capital budget of £118k and approves that it is funded by the additional grant received for this purpose from the Government. - 3) Approve the provision of a new play area at the Lees in Sheringham and approves a capital project budget for this of £65k and that funding for this should come from the Delivery Plan Reserve. - 4) Approve the capital spending of £11k on the Morris Street Car Park Boundary Wall and that it be funded from the Asset Management Reserve. - 5) Approve that the £85k of the Car Park refurbishment capital budget is reallocated to the Public Conveniences so that the outstanding works can be carried out and complete the scheme. - 2.
+- Approve an additional capital budget of £58k so that the work for the refurbishment of the Red Lion roof (Cromer), the Art Deco Block roof and handrails (Cromer) and the Chalet Block at Sheringham can be awarded as one contract.
+And that approval be given to fund the additional expenditure from the Asset Management Reserve. - 2) Approve an increase to the DFG capital budget of £118k and approves that it is funded by the additional grant received for this purpose from the Government. - 3) Approve the provision of a new play area at the Lees in Sheringham and approves a capital project budget for this of £65k and that funding for this should come from the Delivery Plan Reserve. - 4) Approve the capital spending of £11k on the Morris Street Car Park Boundary Wall and that it be funded from the Asset Management Reserve. - 5) Approve that the £85k of the Car Park refurbishment capital budget is reallocated to the Public Conveniences so that the outstanding works can be carried out and complete the scheme. - 2.
 Cabinet Agenda Item 11: Treasury Management Mid-Year Report 2023-2024